Image: NASA/JPL/University of Arizona

 Candy Too opened for business on the Saturday of Fourth of July weekend.
 A lot of folks were away on vacation, but enough people remained in Mont Clayton to make our opening day a success.
 It was hot, of course, and we sold a hell of a lot of soda and about a ton of ice cream novelties.

 Business only got better from there.
 Our hours were six to six on weekdays, eight to two on Saturdays, closed Sundays.
-We kept it simple, just as planned, carrying few groceries—bread, milk and butter, and not much else—while concentrating on items that moved in high volume: soda, candy, cigarettes, snack food.
+We kept it simple, just as planned, carrying few groceries—bread, milk and butter, and not much else—while concentrating on high volume items: soda, candy, cigarettes, snack food.
 Mornings became busy as men on their way to work stopped in for coffee and a newspaper.
 Mom partnered with the bakery in town, selling their morning donuts in our store for a slight markup.

 But the baker was about the only local businessman happy to see the opening of Candy Too.
 To other stores we were competition of the worst kind.
 Business at the drug store soda fountain suffered, as did their tobacco sales.
 We competed with the local café for morning business, and the ice cream parlor took a hit when people opted for cheaper novelties over buying by the scoop.
 But that's business for you, and it wasn't like we drove anyone out of business.
 We'd simply taken our share of the market, and other stores had to deal with it.